williamrygao/williamrygao.github.io/index.md

 ---

 # Welcome!
 <p class="introduction"> I'm William.
-I like morning swims, Don DeLillo, and topological K-theory.
+I like morning swims, Don DeLillo, and algebraic geometry.
 I write to convince myself that I understand things I clearly do not.</p>

 <p class="introduction"><i>&ldquo;...and every attempt is a wholly new start, and a different kind of failure.&rdquo;</i> — T.S.
 Eliot.</p>